Exploring Negroamaro Rosati in Salento

 Rosé Styles and Gastronomy

-The majority of these rosés are certainly very different from many lighter rosés.
+At Feudo di Guagnano, the bottle of the 1976 rose and a tank sample of the 2019 rosé The majority of these rosés are certainly very different from many lighter rosés.
 They have a coral, salmon, copper, tinge when young with various depth and intensity depending on the length of skin contact, going more pomegranate with age.
 They can have the weight and structure to be excellent gastronomic wines.
-An initial taste of these wines can be disconcerting to those used to simpler fruity rosés, but as we found with every meal, it was the rosé that excelled with the food, which was provided by Mino and Simona Rosato of l’Orecchietta placed in Guagnano.
+An initial taste of these wines can be disconcerting to those used to simpler fruity rosés, but as we found with every meal, it was the rosé that excelled with the food, which was provided by Mino and Simona Rosato of l’Orecchietta in Guagnano.